npirotte/candidate-ui/README.md

 gulp
 ```

-### data
+### Data & server API

 I use mocked up data for testing.
-The [post] /candidate end point has a randow fail of 20% to simulate server failure handling
+The [post] /candidate end point has a randow fail of 20% to simulate server failure handling.

 ### Running the App during Development